MohamadSharafeddine/cognifyedu/README.md

 ### CognifyEdu is built using the following technologies:

-- This project uses the [React.js](https://reactjs.org/) framework for building the user interface.
-React is a JavaScript library for creating dynamic, responsive web applications.
+- This project uses the [React.js](https://reactjs.org/) framework along with [Redux](https://redux.js.org/) for building the user interface and managing global state.
 - For the backend, the project uses the [Laravel](https://laravel.com/) PHP framework, which provides a robust structure for API management, authentication, and database interactions.
 - The platform stores data in a [MySQL](https://www.mysql.com/) database, which is ideal for managing relational data such as student profiles, assignments, and grades.
-- To provide AI-driven cognitive and behavioral insights, the platform integrates with the [OpenAI API] (https://openai.com/) for advanced data processing.
+- To provide AI-driven cognitive and behavioral insights, the platform integrates with the [OpenAI API](https://openai.com/) for advanced data processing.
 - The platform is deployed and hosted on [AWS](https://aws.amazon.com/) for scalable and secure cloud infrastructure.

 <br><br>